paulflakstad/opencms-module-customwidgets/README.md

 The idea is that if we can safely assume that no objects are identical in *all of their properties*, we can single out one object by requiring certain values on its *set of properties*.

-Let’s take the selector %(links:href[lang=en&rel=profile]) and break it down.
+Let’s take the selector `%(links:href[lang=en&rel=profile])` and break it down.
 From left to right, it translates to:

 1. From the `links` array
 2. select the `href` property from the object
-  a. whose `lang` property is “en”, AND
+  1. whose `lang` property is “en”, AND
-  b. whose `rel` property is “profile”
+  2. whose `rel` property is “profile”

-2a and 2b are the "conditional statements".
-(2b could have been omitted here – 2a alone would have been sufficient – but is included to show the syntax whenever multiple conditional statements are needed.)
+2.1 and 2.2 are the "conditional statements".
+(2.2 could have been omitted here – 2.1 alone would have been sufficient – but is included to show the syntax whenever multiple conditional statements are needed.)
 They allow us to target single objects in the array.

 Without conditional statements, we cannot target something in an array and expect anything good to come out of it.
-However, if the conditional statement is omitted, e.g. `%(links:href)`, then the selector will target the `href` property of the first object in the “links” array.
+However, if the conditional statement is omitted, e.g. `%(links:href)`, then the selector will target the `href` property of the first object in the `links` array.

 Lastly, conditional selectors should be used only as the last part of a selector.
 E.g.: `%(links:href[lang=en])` will work, but `%(links:href[lang=en].someproperty)` won’t work.